 The “star” of the Middle East cuisines, a favorite ingredient in old recipes of Smyrna.
 The much-discussed superfood of the modern Greek diet.
 From such a simple material of nature, sesame, tahini comes.
 Selected sesame seeds are processed, peeled and dried, roasted, ground and mashed our well-known and favorite tahini.

 Several years ago, the neighborhoods of Rodopi were full of tahini and halva workshops.
 Nowadays, there are remarkable efforts by skilled makers of tahini who lovingly practice their skills in many parts of Greece.
-You will find top-quality and flavorful tahini (plain or wholemeal) at the Rizopoulos coffee shop, to combine it wonderfully with your coffee, but also to include it in your cooking.
+You will find top-quality and flavorful tahini (plain or wholemeal) at the Rizopoulos coffee shop to combine it wonderfully with your coffee and also to include in your cooking.
 You can get it both from the store and in our e-shop.

 Incorporate tahini in your diet

 Tahini offers multiple health benefits as evidenced by scientific studies and research.
 Its enormous nutritional value makes it an essential component of our daily diet.
 According to the database, one serving of tahini (2 tablespoons) contains 178 calories, 16 grams of fat (only 2 saturated, the rest monounsaturated and polyunsaturated), 6 grams of carbohydrates (3 grams of fiber and 0 grams of sugar) and 5 grams protein.
 It also covers 30% of our daily needs for thiamine, 24% for magnesium, 22% for phosphorus, 14% for iron, and 12% for calcium.